VictoriaMetrics/VictoriaMetrics/README.md

   -httpAuth.username string
      Username for HTTP Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
-     Address to listen for http connections (default ":8480") -import.maxLineLen size
+     Address to listen for http connections.
+See also -httpListenAddr.useProxyProtocol (default ":8480") -httpListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -httpListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
+  -import.maxLineLen size
      The maximum length in bytes of a single line accepted by /api/v1/import; the line length can be limited with 'max_rows_per_line' query arg passed to /api/v1/export
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 104857600)